dssdecal/fa25/policies.md

 ### Live Lecture

-Live lectures will be held on **Mondays, 6:30PM to 8:30PM, at Evans 60**; students are **expected** to attend live lectures synchronously, as we will not be recording lectures unless enforced otherwise by university guidelines.
+Live lectures will be held on **Mondays, 6:30PM to 8:30PM, at Wurster 120**; students are **expected** to attend live lectures synchronously, as we will not be recording lectures unless enforced otherwise by university guidelines.
 Slides and lecture examples will be provided on the course website during class time.

 ## Grades